-This Committee shall be composed of three members that must be the presidents of the Audit and Control Committee, the Related-Party Transactions Committee, and the Nominations and Remuneration Committee.
-Their office as Ethics Committee members shall continue for as long as they are Presidents of their other related Committees, and its Chairman must necessarily be an independent Director.
+This Committee shall be composed of three members that must be the presidents of the Audit, Control and Related-Party Transactions Committee and of the Nominations and Remuneration Committee and the Compliance Officer.
+Their office as Ethics Committee members shall continue for as long as they are Presidents of their other Committees or Compliance officer, and its Chairman must necessarily be an independent Director.
 The Board may, at any time, remove the members of the Ethics Committee.

 The main functions of the Ethics Committee are to receive, register, process and report to the Board of Directors information received from the employees regarding violations of the Code, in matters of legislation, ethics, conduct in the work environment, human rights and equal opportunities, integrity, relations with customers and suppliers, the environment and sustainability.